 Unlike earning a static salary that only grows at the rate of inflation, compound interest is so powerful that it allows your capital to expand from the amount you save and invest.
 Similarly, compounding your money daily will give you higher compound returns than doing it monthly or annually.

 See the example below for how the different frequencies impact the growth of $10,000 (unrealistically high, i know but just for the sake of understanding) with a 3% interest rate.

-You will also realize from the example that 10 years to twenty years compound returns can turn a modest amount invested in a diversified portfolio into a sizable nest egg!
+You will also realise from the example that 10 years to twenty years compound returns can turn a modest amount invested in a diversified portfolio into a sizeable nest egg!